tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 You can cancel your account at any time.
 Upon cancellation, we will cease all use of your data and delete your account information and data.
 Please visit [support.tidepool.org](http://support.tidepool.org) to learn how to cancel your account.

 <a name="1.2.7"></a>**1.2.7 Other Rights You May Have Under HIPAA**
-Tidepool may enter into relationships with a number of institutions or health care providers, such as Clinicians, Researchers, or others, for whom Tidepool will act as a “business associate” under the federal Privacy and Security Rules issued under the Health Information Portability and Accountability Act (“HIPAA”).
+Tidepool may enter into relationships with a number of institutions or health care providers, such as Clinicians, Researchers, Clinics, or others, for whom Tidepool will act as a “business associate” under the federal Privacy and Security Rules issued under the Health Information Portability and Accountability Act (“HIPAA”).
 If you are a patient of one of these institutions or other providers, or are participating in a research study conducted by one of these organizations, Tidepool may have obligations to that institution or other provider under HIPAA and Tidepool’s business associate contract with the institution or other provider that affect the information about you that the institution or provider stores in the Tidepool platform.
 These “business associate” relationships will not affect information in your Tidepool account.

 <a name="1.2.8"></a>**1.2.8 Email Communications**
 You can choose to stop receiving marketing or informational emails from us by clicking the “unsubscribe” link at the bottom of any such email.
 We may from time to time send you certain communications such as regarding your account, the Tidepool App or the Tidepool Platform and you will not be able to opt out of those communications (e.g., communications regarding updates to our Terms of Use or this Privacy Policy).

 <a name="1.3"></a>**1.3 How do I invite members to join my Care Team or invite others to use Tidepool Apps?**
 If you would like to invite someone to become a member of your care team, we’ll ask you for the person’s email address for the sole purpose of sending an invitation.
 To do so, please select “Share” from within the Tidepool for web application.
+If you would like to invite a Clinic, we'll ask you for the Clinic Share Code for the sole purpose of sending an invitation.
+To do so, please seelect "Share" from within the Tidepool for web application.

 <a name="1.4"></a>**1.4 What about the practices of third-party applications that PwD Users can connect to Tidepool Apps or the Tidepool Platform?**
 Our Privacy Policy applies solely to information collected by and through the Tidepool Apps.
 You may be able to connect this information to third-party applications from the Tidepool Apps, or by connecting your Tidepool account from within a third-party application, or you may choose to share your device data with a device maker.
 Please be aware that Tidepool doesn’t control and isn’t responsible for the privacy and security practices of the third party services you choose to connect with or those of your device makers.
 However, all third-party developers that connect to the Tidepool Platform will be required to certify that their privacy policy is consistent with the terms of this Privacy Policy.
 For example, third-party applications will need to agree to not disclose your personal information without your consent.
 We encourage you to become familiar with their information practices before choosing to share any personal information or data with them.